Mahua has re-entered modern conversations after decades of being misunderstood.

 Seasonal availability

-In modern diets, where effort barriers are low, portion awareness must be conscious rather than automatic.
+In modern diets, effort barriers are low.

-Frequency: Understanding Regular vs Continuous Use
+Frequency: Regular Use vs Constant Sweetness

-What did not exist was:
+What did not exist:

 -